 For the past week, I have thought about how I would get someone started down the path of cooking healthy meals with the least chance of failure.
 To be successful, the advice would have met the following criteria:

 - Don’t assume the person already has skills in the kitchen.
 Years ago when I would flip through recipe books, I’d skip to the next page as soon I ran across a concept that was critical to the recipe that I didn’t understand.

-- Don’t assume person has a lot of kitchen gear.
+- Don’t assume the person has a lot of kitchen gear.

 - Don’t assume the person has a lot of time.
 Mastering a great recipe that takes an hour is only helpful if you often have a free hour.

-The Laziest Way To Eat Healthy is to get a slow cooker (aka The Crock Pot).
+The Laziest Way To Eat Healthily is to get a slow cooker (aka The Crock-Pot).
 It is the single best tool for the lazy cooker to get healthy meals.

 - Chop meat and veggies.
 Put in cooker.

 - Add spices.

 - Come back hours later and your food is done.

 That is it.
 You can’t screw it up.
 There are countless recipes out there to provide ideas.
 My favorite slow cooker meal is a lamb stew with onions, carrots, garlic, and a few Thai peppers.
 If you get a large enough slow cooker, you will not only have made one great meal but have enough leftovers for a few servings.
 You can even freeze your leftovers.